-In 2008, 13.2 million children in the United States under the age of 18, or more than one in six children, were living in poverty (US Census Bureau 2009).
+In 2008, 13.2 million children in the U.S. under the age of 18, or more than one in six children, were living in poverty (U.S. Census Bureau, 2009).
 Given such a high poverty rate, the consequences of growing up poor on child well-being and future success has emerged as an important research topic.
 Of particular interest is whether income support programs like the Earned Income Tax Credit (EITC) can improve child development.
-The extent to which income maintenance programs, and family income more generally, impact children is not easily estimated, however.
+However, the extent to which income maintenance programs, and family income more generally, impact children is not easily estimated.

 The major challenge faced by researchers attempting to estimate the causal effect of family income on children's outcomes has been the endogeneity of income.
-Children growing up in poor families are likely to have adverse home environments or face other challenges that would continue to affect their development even if family income were to increase substantially.
-Furthermore, year-to-year changes in family circumstances like parental job loss or promotion, illness, or moving to a new neighborhood may
+Children growing up in poor families are likely to have adverse home environments or face other challenges which would continue to affect their development even if family income were to increase substantially.
+Furthermore, year-to-year changes in family circumstances like parental job loss or promotion, illness, or moving to a new neighborhood may affect both family income as well as family dynamics and parenting behavior.
+The latter poses a problem for traditional empirical studies that fail to separately identify the effects caused by changes in income from the effects of changes in other unmeasured family circumstances.
+These concerns have long prevented the literature from reaching a consensus on whether family income has a causal effect on child development (see Duncan and Brooks-Gunn (1997), Haveman and Wolfe (1995), Mayer (1997)).